RandAOLabs/Randomness-Provider/terraform/README.md

 }
 ```

-Note: The wallet JSON should be pasted directly into the terraform.tfvars file using the heredoc syntax (<<EOT) as shown in the example file.
-Do not try to use the file() function in terraform.tfvars as it's not supported there.
+Note: The wallet JSON should be pasted directly into the terraform.tfvars file

 3. Initialize Terraform:
 ```bash